-Samples and measurements taken in compliance with the monitoring requirements above shall be taken at a point that is representative of the influent to the treatment works.
+Samples and measurements taken in compliance with the monitoring requirements above shall be taken at a point that is representative of the influent.

 The analytical protocol for total mercury shall be in accordance with U.S. EPA Method 1631, Revision E, "Mercury in Water by Oxidation, Purge and Trap, and Cold Vapor Atomic Fluorescence Spectrometry".
 The quantification level for total mercury shall be 0.5 ng/l, unless a higher level is appropriate because of sample matrix interference.
 Justification for higher quantification levels shall be submitted to EPA within 30 days of such determination.
+The quarterly sampling shall be conducted in January, April, July, and October.